neapsix/cloudbackup-benchmarks/README.md

 the variable measured as the file name, such as 1-add_files_vmstat_cpu.svg.

 ### (Optional) Create a PDF Containing All Graphs
+>Prerequisites: `pandoc`, `rsvg-convert`, and a supported PDF creation engine,
+>such as the LaTeX compilers included in TeX Live.

 The `./graphsheet` directory contains a markdown file that presents all the graphs.
 After creating graphs, you can use `pandoc` to generate a PDF version by running `pandoc -o graphsheet.pdf graphsheet.md`.